China's African Empire

 From the bestselling author of Dictatorland, this is the long and turbulent history of China’s growing influence over African states.

-People are increasingly fascinated by – and terrified of – the role of China in the modern world, and in this book Paul Kenyon gives a fascinating insight into how China operates overseas.
-He charts China's extraordinary success in gaining access to, and control over, Africa's natural resources, consumers, workforce and political institutions.
+People are increasingly fascinated by – and terrified of – the role of China in the modern world.
+In Africa, this role has become something akin to a new colonial power.
+With unique insight into how China operates overseas, Paul Kenyon charts the country’s extraordinary success in exploiting Africa's natural resources, consumers, workforce and political institutions.

 Praise for Dictatorland - A Financial Times Book of the Year: